openvinotoolkit/openvino/inference-engine/tools/compile_tool/README.md

 The workflow of the Compile tool is as follows:

-1. Upon the start, the tool application reads command-line parameters and loads a network to the Inference Engine device.
+1. First, the application reads command-line parameters and loads a network to the Inference Engine device.
 2. The application exports a blob with the compiled network and writes it to the output file.

 ## Run the Compile Tool